L’Appart by David Lebovitz a Book and Swedish Meatballs Recipe

 Book Club Dinner

 I presented this for my local book club in Manhattan Beach, California.
-The consensus was that while the tales of renovation in Paris were challenging, everyone (including two real estate agents) thought that David Lebovitz should have been more aggressive in his dealing with his contractor named Claude.
+The consensus was that while the tales of renovation in Paris were challenging, everyone (including two real estate agents) thought that David Lebovitz should have been more aggressive in dealing with his contractor, Claude.
 We all agreed that renovations are challenging wherever one might live in the world, and it is essential to have solid referrals and trust in your team.
 Since all of us at the book club had visited France, we swapped stories of our own faux pas stories!

 Book Club Menu